 Apple tends to keep the price of its iPad mini line-up the same, reducing the price of its previous-generation mini when the new model goes on sale.

 So if Apple has managed to keep all leaks under control and surprises the world with an iPad mini launch in 2018, then based on 2015’s iPad mini 4 pricing you could expect an iPad mini 5 to be priced as follows:

 We could see a 256GB model, too.
 We expect that would cost around £499, or £599 with the additional 4G.

 Of course, this is based on it keeping similar specifications and no True Tone screen, quad speakers or compatibility with the Pencil.

 What will the new iPad mini be called?

 What will the iPad Pro mini look like?

-The iPad mini 5 could look very familiar to the iPad mini 4, with the same 7.9in Retina display.
+It will likely share the same 7.9in Retina display as the mini 4.
 Some rumours claim it will be thinner than its predecessor: just 5mm thick.